Wimbledon canceled due to coronavirus pandemic

 Wimbledon has been held every year since 1946 after a six-year hiatus because the country was at war.

-Reporting by Rohith Nair in Bengaluru and Martyn Herman, editing by Pritha Sarkar
+Reporting by Sudipto Ganguly in Mumbai, Rohith Nair in Bengaluru and Martyn Herman, editing by Pritha Sarkar